-- Clears the calculator line and history stack. - Deletes all Solver equations and their variables, and clears all other variables in menus. - Clears all CFLO and SUM lists and their names. - Clears all appointments. - Sets the calculator to certain "start-up" settings-month/day/year date format, 12-hour clock, 2 decimal places, period (.) decimal point, printer tracing off, printer without the ac adapter, and beeper on.
+- Clears the calculator line and history stack. - Deletes all Solver equations and their variables, and clears all other variables in menus. - Clears all CFLO and SUM lists and their names. - Clears all appointments. - Sets the calculator to certain "start-up" settings month/day/year date format, 12-hour clock, 2 decimal places, period (.) decimal point, double-space printing off, printer tracing off, printer without the ac adapter, and beeper on. - Maintains the selected mode-ALG or RPN.